 - The next step is to get a Learners Permit (Provisional Licence).
 You have to apply for a learner permit in person at one of the National Driver Licence Service NDLS centres located around the country.
 Learner permits for cars and work vehicles are valid for 2 years (or 1 year in certain circumstances) and since January 2013 the fee is €35.

 - Eyesight report – A completed Driving Licence Eyesight Report Form must accompany all first learner permit applications.
 The typical cost of a driving eyesight test is €20 .

 - Essential Driver Training course.

-- Driving Test – A driving test for a car costs €85.
+- Cost of a Driving Test – A driving test for a car costs €85.

 - If you pass – you can then apply for your full Driving License